YasmineBB/saucehub/README.md

 ### Content

-* All other content is the developers own
+* All other content is the developers own.

 ### Media